 The JACL's network of chapters and members has been dwindling as we continue to use decades-old tools to capture and maintain members.
 Members may be a term of the past, and we need to look to friends, donors and supporters along with stronger outreach to build new partners in the corporate and foundation sectors.
 And, of course, the effective increased use of the Internet to build new friends and communicate what we are doing is the key to the future.
-Without a heavy emphasis on modern tools of communication and fundraising and by continuing old, outdated, and expensive tools of communication that do nothing more than keep a few interested members at bay, we will dwindle as an effective social justice arm of the AA community and lose our place as a preserver of our rich cultural heritage.
+Without a drive in local newspapers and radio and television shows.
+Within a month, over 18,000-pounds of clothing, blankets and linen, and non-perishable food items were donated.